-After redistricting rancor, Republicans maintain hold on Yakima Valley legislative districts
+After redistricting rancor, GOP keeps hold on Yakima Valley districts

 “It’s Latino-focused, and also an area where people don’t turn out,” she said.

-Many knocks went unanswered during the noon hour — a time when many folks are at work or otherwise away from home, Torres said — but she left behind bilingual pamphlets that reiterated voting deadlines and included a list of her campaign priorities.
+Many knocks went unanswered during the noon hour — a time when many are at work or otherwise away from home, Torres said — but she left behind bilingual pamphlets that reiterated voting deadlines and included a list of her campaign priorities.

 At homes with doorbell cameras, she introduced herself and asked people to vote, and vote for her, in recorded messages.